White feminism: Intersectionality

-First-wave feminism
+First-wave feminism (1848–1960s)

-The first-wave of feminism began in the late nineteenth century, and focused on the equality of political and economic rights.
-The rights women were fighting were: women's suffrage, access to education, ability to hold political office, equality in the work force, and legal rights in marriage.
+The first wave of feminism began in the late nineteenth century, and focused on the equality of political and economic rights.
+The rights women were fighting for were women's suffrage, access to education, ability to hold political office, equality in the workforce, and legal rights in marriage.
 This wave officially started with the 1848 Seneca Falls Convention in Seneca Falls, New York, towards the end of the Industrial Revolution.
+Elizabeth Cady Stanton was one of the main organisers of this convention and went on to oppose the Fifteenth Amendment to the U.S. Constitution.
 The goal of this wave was to open up opportunities for women, with a focus on suffrage.
-It was a movement predominantly organized and defined by middle-class, educated White women, and therefore concentrated mostly on issues pertaining to them.
+It was a movement predominantly organized and defined by middle-class, educated white women, and therefore concentrated mostly on issues pertaining to them.

-While some women of color were part of the first-wave feminist movement, such as the Indian suffragette Sophia Duleep Singh, on the whole the first suffragist movements remained primarily White; for example, there has been no historical evidence pertaining to the participation of Black British women in UK suffrage movement.
+While some women of color were part of the first-wave feminist movement, such as the Indian suffragette Sophia Duleep Singh, on the whole the first suffragist movements remained primarily white; for example, there has been no historical evidence pertaining to the participation of Black British women in UK suffrage movement.
 In 1893, New Zealand became the first region in the British Empire to grant women of all ethnicities the right to vote; this was met with anger from some suffragists, including Millicent Fawcett, who expressed displeasure that Māori women in New Zealand were able to vote, while women in Britain were not.
-American suffragettes Susan B. Anthony and Elizabeth Cady Stanton fought for White women to get the right to vote in the United States, which led to White women gaining the right to vote before African American men.
-Anthony and Stanton were wary of creating an "aristocracy of sex"; rather, they proposed universal suffrage, such that the Black community and women (including Black women) become enfranchised at the same time.
+American suffragettes Susan B. Anthony and Elizabeth Cady Stanton fought for white women to get the right to vote in the United States, which led to white women gaining the right to vote before Black American men had their right to vote protected by the Voting Rights Act of 1965.

-Nevertheless, their “History of Woman Suffrage”, is a clear example of white feminism as it widely disregards the role of Black women while focusing on White figures of the movement.
-While 1920 is celebrated as the beginning for women's voting rights in the United States, African American women were still evicted from voting polls in the Jim Crow South.
-At that time, African American were excluded from the feminist movement.
-In fact, the Black suffragist Mary Church Terrell was denied the help of White activists.
+Nevertheless, their "History of Woman Suffrage", is a clear example of white feminism as it widely disregards the role of Black women while focusing on white figures of the movement.
+While 1920 is celebrated as the beginning of women's voting rights in the United States, African American women were still evicted from voting polls in the Jim Crow South.
+At that time, African Americans were excluded from the feminist movement.
+In fact, the Black suffragist Mary Church Terrell was denied the help of white activists.
 Although women of color are not commonly referenced in the feminist literary space, they were still active during the origins of feminism.
-For example, as early as 1851, Sojourner Truth, a former slave, delivered a speech “Ain’t I a woman” in which she calls for what would be later on described as intersectionality.
+For example, as early as 1851, Sojourner Truth, a former slave, delivered a speech "Ain't I a woman" in which she calls for what would be later on described as intersectionality.